 Where: Orlovka, KYRGYZSTAN

-When I was almost seven years old my mother took my to her parents in Orlovka (Kyrgyzstan) where my brother was born in a short while .
-As you may guess my brother is 7 years younger.
-At that time children could enroll into elementary school once they are 7 years old so I entered and finished the first grade of the elementary school while stay in Orlovka.
+When I was almost seven years old my mother took me to her parents who used to live in Orlovka (Kyrgyzstan).
+My borther was born there in a short while.
+At that time children could enter elementary school once they are 7 years old so I started the first grade of the elementary school there.

 Relocation